Vietnam.vn - Nền tảng quảng bá Việt Nam

 How much battery percentage should the phone have left before charging to avoid damaging the battery?

-Today's smartphone batteries are mostly made from lithium-ion technology, which is famous for its superior performance but is also quite sensitive to user habits.
-One of the most common questions is: When should I charge my battery to avoid damaging it?
+Smartphone batteries today are mostly made from lithium-ion technology, famous for its superior performance but also quite sensitive to user habits.
+One of the most common questions is: When should you charge your battery to avoid damaging it?

 About lithium-ion batteries